collocations.org

 He ended his life a happy man.

-shorten | prolong | dedicate, devote
+dedicate, devote

 He devoted his life to the education of deaf children.

-LIFE + NOUN
+life + NOUN

-Japanese people have a very high life expectancy. | the lifespan of a mouse
+Japanese people have a very high life expectancy.

-for ~
+for life

 She thought marriage should be for life.

-in your ~
+in your life

 for the first time in her life

-throughout your ~
+throughout your life

 Throughout her life she was dogged by loneliness.